leonascim21/Rust-Shell/README.md

 - **Dependencies**: libc version 0.2.159

 ### Compilation and Execution
-Navigate to project directory and input following command
+Navigate to project directory and run the following command
 ```bash
 cargo run
 ```